nearmap/libddog/docs/MAINTAINER_GUIDE.md

 ## Semantic versioning

-libddog is still a young project and this is the reflected in the current version being in the `0.0.x` series.
+libddog is still a young project and this is reflected in the current version being in the `0.0.x` series.
 At some point we will bump to `1.0.0` to reflect that it has become quite a mature project.

 When making changes to the public API this must be reflected in the version:
 - A bug fix or a small incremental feature (like a new kwarg added to an existing method) warrants a patch version bump: ```1.2.3 -> 1.2.4```.